-The fast pace of living, unfortunately, does not allow enough time for daily consumption of enough protein required to maintain your shape and muscle mass.
+Today’s fast pace of living, unfortunately, does not allow enough time for daily consumption of enough protein required to maintain your shape and muscle mass.
 In a hurry to get a meal, people often turn to junk food which is full of sugars and trans fats.
-In this respect, the protein supplements can serve as ‘fast food’ and a meal replacement.
+This is when protein supplements can serve as ‘fast food’ and a meal replacement.

 Protein meals can be prepared with ease (with protein bars even the preparation phase can be avoided) and most of these formulas available today taste great.
 However, there are different categories of supplements, each with its own set of rules for use.
 Because of this, we are going to elaborate the protein sources in these supplements.